 • Harvesting Health – 5 to 20 minute community-based nutrition education lessons for clients attending food pantry distributions.

-Contact us: To host or volunteer for nutrition education programs, or if you are interested in helping to underwrite these important educational resources, please contact Kate McDonald, Nutrition Education Supervisor, at 504-729-2840 or email@example.com or at 504-729-2833.
+Contact us: To host or volunteer for nutrition education programs, or if you are interested in helping to underwrite these important educational resources, please contact Nutrition Coordinator Tramayne Richardson at email@example.com or at 504-729-2833.